yaltonr/edgegraviton/README.md

 **Zero-touch -  SBOM - CIS and FIPS conformance**

-Automatic provisioning with customized configurations with reliable out of the box well tested solution.
+Automatic provisioning with customized configurations with reliable out-of-the-box and well-tested solutions.

 Are you ready for the computational shift to the edge: “Around 10% of enterprise-generated data is created and processed outside a traditional centralized data center or cloud.
 By 2025, Gartner predicts this figure will reach 75%”